 If you are experiencing any pain or discomfort while eating, call 1-877-520-0044 or fill out an appointment request form to schedule your FREE CONSULTATION and see whether braces are right for you.

 This might be a strange one to add in here – after all, not too long ago they were known as “embarrassing” and were often associated with negative stereotypes… But gone are the days where it’s considered strange and ugly – having braces is now considered normal.
 On top of that, they can be the first step towards a smile you can truly be proud of – a healthy smile.
 Self-confidence is essential to an individual’s health, and having bad teeth can prevent someone from smiling, laughing, and enjoying life out of fear of ridicule or being made fun of.
 If you aren’t proud of your smile, talk to one of our dentists about the best ways to improve it, and learn if braces are right for you.

 Children and adults of all ages can be considered for braces.
 Children need them for various reasons.
 With the advancement in orthodontics and dentistry, more children are receiving dental care in order to help their adult teeth grow properly.
 For most children, orthodontic treatment normally begins when they are 10-15 years old.
 Children younger than 10 can also be considered for braces on an an individual case depending on their needs.
 It is important to note that this kind of treatment is both proactive and reactive.
 It aims at fixing one problem now so that your child’s teeth can stay healthy for the rest of his or her life.

 - Irregular loss of baby teeth

 - Teeth and jaw that look strangely proportioned

-Adults of all ages are also great candidates for braces.
-It’s never too late to get braces!
+Adults of all ages are also great candidates.
+It’s never too late!